fadado/jqt/docs/content/structure.md

 ### Preprocessing

 Templates are preprocessed using [GPP][GPP].
-All the expected options in a macro processor are available, like defining new macros, include other files, etc. For example, a template fragment like
+All the expected options in a preprocessor are available, like defining new macros, include other files, etc. For example, a template fragment like